-Military Sociology covers the impact of the military on society and the impact of society on the military:
+Military sociology covers the impact of the military on society and the impact of society on the military and contemporary military issues, situations, and problems using a sociological perspective.
+In military sociology the military is researched as a social institution.

 "The reason for trans-/interdisciplinarity lies in the simple truth that the military is a highly complex social phenomenon . . . that cuts through various levels, touches several different contexts, and is thus subject to multiple processes of interpretation." - Kummel